Réunion Premier League

-The Réunion Premier League or Championnat de La Réunion de football is the top division of football on the French overseas territory of Réunion.
+The Réunion Premier League, also known as Championnat de La Réunion de football, is the top division of football league system in the French overseas territory of Réunion.
 The league is run and managed by the Réunionese Football League under the watch of the French Football Federation.
 Réunion Premier League was created in 1950 and the most successful club is JS Saint-Pierroise, who have won 17 league titles.
 The defending champions are JS Saint-Pierroise.
 The winner of the competition earns a berth in the CAF Champions League.
 In the French pyramid system, the Réunion Premier League is positioned in the Division d'Honneur, the sixth level of French football.

 The league has produced several professional Ligue 1 players, as well as players who have gone on to have successful careers abroad.
 Players such as Jean-Pierre Bade, Guillaume Hoarau, Florent Sinama Pongolle, Dimitri Payet, and Jean-Pascal Fontaine all began their careers on the island before achieving success abroad.